Reading Challenge 2017

-With Eisenhower’s “domino theory” in mind, the United States were convinced that if Vietnam fell to the communists the entire South East Asia region would fall and the ripple effects would be felt throughout the Asia-Pacific world.
-The Americans therefore would “pay any price, bear any burden” to support democratic nation building as a way to counter communist advances in Asia.
+With Eisenhower’s "domino theory" in mind, the United States was convinced that if Vietnam fell to the communists the entire South East Asia region would fall and the ripple effects would be felt throughout the Asia-Pacific world.
+The Americans, therefore, would "pay any price, bear any burden" to support democratic nation-building as a way to counter communist advances in Asia.

-Some of my questions are: Why does Communism, an ideological and a social political movement built on the common ownership of the means of production sounded so evil during the Cold War?
-Why all the things I learnt in university about Marxist Lenin philosophy that made a lot of sense to me got challenged so much by the Western?
+Some of my questions are: Why does Communism, an ideological and a social-political movement built on the common ownership of the means of production sounded so evil during the Cold War?
+Why all the things I learned in university about Marxism–Leninism that made a lot of sense to me got challenged so much by the Western?
 As an economic system meant to correct the problems caused by capitalism, whether communism is wrong in its principles or in its conditions of implementation?

 The list can be saved for next year given that I’m still interested in the topic.

 On September 11, 2001, 19 militants associated with the Islamic extremist group al-Qaeda hijacked four airplanes and carried out suicide attacks against targets in the United States.

 I couldn't remember why I developed an interest in this topic, but it doesn’t seem to matter much so let’s just talk about the two books I read.

 The authors of "102 Minutes: The Untold Story of the Fight to Survive Inside the Twin Towers" (2005) interviewed scores of survivors and their families as well as studied emails and voice messages from those inside to capture the chaotic scenes and confusing thoughts of people who were trapped inside the towers.
 The book also raised questions about building safety and tragic flaws in New York’s emergency preparedness.